Have You Been to the Uinta Mountains Range? 5 Outdoor Activities to do this Spring in and Around the Uinta Mountains in Utah

 While Amethyst Meadows is an amazing place to fish in the high Uintas, you’ll pretty much want to pack a fishing pole anywhere you go in the area.
 There are more streams and lakes in the Uintas per capita than anywhere else in Utah.
 So anywhere you go, you’ll probably be able to cast a line.
 The three tributaries of the Great Salt Lake have roots in the Uintas.
 The Bear, and the Weber both flow directly from the Uinta Mountains.
 And the Jordan River flows out of Utah Lake, which happens to be fed by the Provo River, which also has its roots in the Uinta Mountains.

-Once you’ve spent a couple of days roughing it out in the wilderness, take some time to stay at The Cabins at Bear River Lodge.
+Once you’ve spent a couple of days roughing it out in the wilderness, check out what shared cabin ownership can offer at The Cabins at Bear River Lodge.
 They offer one, two, and five-bedroom cabins, and they even have cabins for sale too.
 This spot is beautiful and is wonderfully secluded.
 They also offer some great package discounts with TRAX PowerSports Rentals as well.
 And it’s really close to the trailheads of both Amethyst Meadows and the Murdoch Basin ATV trails.
 You’ll definitely want to check this place out!